yambo-code/yambopy/docs/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The solvers to find the QP correction from the self-energy can also be tested.
 We have included the Newton and the secant method.
 In the resulting band structures we do not
 appreciate big differences.
-In anycase it is worthy to test during the convergence procedure.
+In anycase it is worth to test during the convergence procedure.

 .. image:: figures/GW-newton-secant.png
    :width: 65%